Iron Deficiency (Anemia) Symptoms, Causes and Risk Factors - Dr. Axe

 Precautions

-• Iron deficiency is the most common nutrient deficiency in the U.S. Typically, women require more iron in their diet than men, although the recommendations vary by age.
+• Iron deficiency is the most common nutrient deficiency in the U.S. Typically, women require more iron in their diets than men, although the recommendations vary by age.

-• Symptoms of iron deficiency range from anemia to cough to insomnia, and several more in between.
+• Symptoms of iron deficiency range from anemia to cough and insomnia, with several more in between.

 • To prevent iron deficiency, fill your diet with foods high in iron, including beef liver, white beans, sardines and more.